 Environment Canada issued the special weather statement for B.C.'s south coast, noting that there is a potential for snow with the shift into cooler weather.
 While there may be a few light flurries mixed with rain tonight, the first real opportunity for widespread low elevation snow is shaping up to be Thursday night.

 - Metro Vancouver - central including Vancouver, Burnaby and New Westminster

 - Metro Vancouver - North Shore including West Vancouver and North Vancouver

 - Metro Vancouver - northeast including Coquitlam and Maple Ridge

 - Metro Vancouver - southeast including Surrey and Langley

 - Metro Vancouver - southwest including Richmond and Delta

-The Fraser Valley and higher elevations of Metro Vancouver and Vancouver Island have the the potential for snowfall accumulations to exceed 5 cm Thursday night.
+The Fraser Valley and higher elevations of Metro Vancouver and Vancouver Island have the potential for snowfall accumulations to exceed five centimetres Thursday night.

 Metro Vancouver Weather Forecast

 While Vancouverites are known to complain about the city's 'wet cold,' temperatures are expected to drop quite low next week.